This is one of our most popular teacher refresher courses. We welcome both groups and individuals.

 We are not listing specific dates for our teacher refresher courses as we have found that potential participants’ availability can vary significantly over school holidays.
 Instead, contact us and we will try to match you up with like-minded applicants.

 Eligible for Erasmus+ funding

-Primary, secondary & adult teachers
+Primary, secondary & private language sector school teachers

 Maximum class size: 12

 Minimum age: 18